1npo/nwsc/README.md

 </div>

 ### Data Model
 The NWS API exposes different kinds of weather-related information.
-And this app uses dataclasses to model and describe that information.
+This app uses dataclasses to model and describe that information.

 #### Available Information
 > [!NOTE]